Azure/azureml-examples/sdk/python/foundation-models/system/distillation/README.md

 ## Examples
 We currently support numerous task types for model distillation.
-To view examples on how to distill a model, click on the following task type of interest
+To view examples on how to distill and consume a model, click on the following task type of interest
 - [NLI (Natural Language Interpretation)](./NLI/distillation_chat_completion.ipynb)
 - [Conversation](./Conversation/distillation_conversational_task.ipynb)
 - [NLU QA (Natural Language Understanding Question and Answer)](./NLU_QA/distillation_nlu_qa_task.ipynb)